How to get started easily with Syncfusion Angular 11 Badge?

 npm install @syncfusion/ej2-angular-notifications

-- Serve the application using below command.
+- Serve the application using the command below.

 ng serve